Axia-Tech/axtend/tests/README.md

 ## Verbose mode

-You can also add the node's logs to the output using the `MOONBEAM_LOG` env variable.
+You can also add the node's logs to the output using the `AXTEND_LOG` env variable.
 Ex:

 ```
-MOONBEAM_LOG="warn,rpc=trace" npm run test
+AXTEND_LOG="warn,rpc=trace" npm run test
 ```

 The test script will find available ports above 20000 in order to ensure that it doesn't conflict with any other running services.

-# Debugging a Moonbeam node
+# Debugging a Axtend node

 The repository contains a pre-configured debugger configuration for VSCode with the **CodeLLDB** (`vadimcn.vscode-lldb`) extension.

 Before debugging, you need to build the node with debug symbols with command `RUSTFLAGS=-g cargo build --release` (available as a VSCode task).
-Then go in the **Debug** tab in the left bar of VSCode and make sure **Launch Moonbeam Node (Linux)** is selected in the top dropdown. **Build & Launch Moonbeam Node (Linux)** will trigger the build before launching the node.
+Then go in the **Debug** tab in the left bar of VSCode and make sure **Launch Axtend Node (Linux)** is selected in the top dropdown. **Build & Launch Axtend Node (Linux)** will trigger the build before launching the node.

 To launch the debug session click on the green "play" arrow next to the dropdown.
 It will take some time before the node starts, but the terminal containing the node output will appear when it is